Despite Legalization, Marijuana Black Market Hides In Plain Sight

 "You're going to get maybe $1,500 a pound — tops," says Jeremy Moberg.
 He runs a licensed outdoor marijuana farm in Okanogan called CannaSol.
 "And a lot of people in farms around here are going to be lucky to get $250 a pound."

-In states where marijuana is still illegal, the same product would fetch three or four times that price, Moberg says.
-That's a powerful temptation.
+In states where marijuana is still illegal, the same product would easily fetch three or four times that price, Moberg says.
+That's a powerful temptation for licensed farmers who aren't covering production costs right now.

 "[For] those that are just totally underwater, and lost all their money, I think it's a huge incentive to think that they could divert [legally-grown pot to the black market]," Moberg says.
 But he says he wouldn't take that risk.